 Colors help products stand out.
 Brands use colors to separate their product from the competition as well as their other products.
 For example, Minimalist uses dark pastel accents in their predominantly white packaging to color-code its products.

 While developing packaging artwork for cosmetics, managing colors can be a confusing task.
 It is difficult to describe colors with just words.
 You can’t expect a person to understand the exact shade of red when you say crimson red, or maroon.
 Furthermore, the appearance of colors changes based on the medium.
 Different digital displays have different color calibrations.
 Colors in print and colors on a monitor have a different appearance.
 Hence, brands need to adhere to standards to ensure consistency.
+Utilizing workflow management software can streamline the color management process and ensure accuracy.

 Brands need to talk to designers and printers and hence they need a standard to communicate the exact shade of a color.
 Both Pantone and CMYK codes are extensively used by designers and printers to talk colors.
 They are also compatible with all designer and printer software, as well as artwork management tools that allow you to verify color consistency.